kahboom/nerdycode-posts/2019/e2e-testing-react-cypress.md

 - Write and consistently review the requirements of your React app.
 - Realize that these tests are meant to simulate real user scenarios.
 Testing the visual aspects is often as important as the functionality the user expects.
-- Create [custom commands](https://docs.cypress.io/api/cypress-api/custom-commands.html#Syntax) to avoid code duplication and to keep tests clean.
+- Create <a href="https://docs.cypress.io/api/cypress-api/custom-commands.html#Syntax" rel="nofollow" target="_blank">custom commands</a> to avoid code duplication and to keep tests clean.
 A good use case is for things like logging in.
 - Generally speaking, you should have less tests, but those tests should be relatively long, depending on the needs of your app.

-### [](https://github.com/kahboom/dev-notes/blob/master/topics/react-testing.md#end-to-end-testing-with-cypress)Setting up Our React App with Cypress
+### Setting up Our React App with Cypress

 Let's go ahead and add Cypress to our app with `yarn add cypress --dev`.